 The technique, or attitude, is “being with”, “listen”, “accompany”, “welcome whatever might be there”, not falling into mechanic reactions (massage techniques, research of resisting points, analysis of body-language, …).

 Talking and thinking often gives grips for the mentalizing self to interfere in the process, this little voice of Gendlin’s critic preventing from healthy thinking and feeling.
 Listening to the body clearly disarms the critic.
-So some moment of body-work can help the client to go deeper in contact with herself, keeping linked to the reality of the person and the relation.
+So some moment of body-work can help the client to go deeper in contact with her/himself, keeping linked to the reality of the person and the relationship.
 For example, Mary, experiencing herself as too fat and being angry about that, could simply experience her body, face it openly and get into calmer relation to it.

-The distinction between somatic and psychosomatic problems is clarified; it is easier to check which problems are linked to emotions, thoughts or medical issues (tick of headshaking different to experience of multiple scleroses symptoms).
+The distinction between somatic and psychosomatic problems is clarified; it is easier to check which problems are linked to emotions, thoughts or medical issues (tick of head shaking different to experience of multiple scleroses symptoms).